Back to blog

 You can compare current model releases, licenses, context windows, and hardware requirements on the OpenLLMStack models page.

-Sources: Meta, Hugging Face
+Sources: Hugging Face

 Open vs. closed model performance